Evidence global bank UBS made “fictitious” trades to US markets

 Then on June 11th, Bahamas Attorney General Ryan Pinder filed an application with the Supreme Court asking for a ruling that the Starostenkos not be allowed to file any legal proceedings without a judge’s approval.
 (Pinder, with a Bahamian father and American mother, got an MBA and law degree from the University of Miami, then took a six-month course in the Bahamas so he could practice there.
 He renounced his U.S. citizenship to run for parliament.)

 The application is based on an affidavit by Lena Bonaby, an associate of Delaney Partners and a member of the law firm’s team handling the voluntary liquidation of UBS Bahamas.
 The affidavit said their legal proceedings were “vexatious.”
 In other words, a UBS lawyer says the Starostenkos’ attempts to get a trial on the merits is “vexatious.”
-Now, at the end of a decade when judges have repeatedly refused to order a trial, the attorney general, a political appointee attempting to block the Starostenkos from using the court system at all, confirms the end of equal justice in the Bahamas for anyone challenging a commanding institution such as UBS.
+Now, at the end of a decade when judges have repeatedly refused to order a trial, one can’t see the “discovery” or arguments on both sides.
+But the attorney general, a political appointee attempting to block the Starostenkos from using the court system at all, shows the lack of access to legal process in the Bahamas for anyone challenging a powerful institution such as UBS.

 Click here to donate to The Komisar Scoop

-One Response to "Evidence global bank UBS scammed clients in fictitious trades to US markets"
+One Response to "Evidence global bank UBS made “fictitious” trades to US markets"

 1. Pingback: 10 August 2024 – Breaking news: UBS’ fraud exposed – Securities Fraud Bahamas: banks UBS, Credit Suisse